dibleyj/mes-green-turtles/week-06/Project report (wk 6 draft).md

 4. Bring up `tinyUSB` within the application and get one or two of the example programs to run, with console logging.
 Prove that the thing will enumerate with the correct class ID on a USB bus.

+> 😣
+>
+> If, at this point, I absolutely can't get tinyUSB integrated for some reason, I just about retain the option of switching back and bit-banging old-style MIDI output.

 5. Figure out a suitably modular approach to the software architecture, that allows for off-target unit testing of several blocks of functionality.
 In particular: the `Touch / MIDI translator` and the `MIDI System Exclusive` manager.
 I want to use modern C++ as much as possible.

 6. ...I'm sorry, I had a COVID vaccine booster yesterday and this is all I can write so far, I'm *so* out of it.
 I'll update throughout the week.